oliverhaas/openConv/README.rst

 <a href="https://www.codecogs.com/eqnedit.php?latex(f*g)[n]=\sum_{m=-\infty}^{\infty}f[m]g[n-m]" target="_blank">
 <img src="https://latex.codecogs.com/gif.latex?(f*g)[n]=\sum_{m=-\infty}^{\infty}f[m]g[n-m]" title="Convolution Discrete" /></a>

-Since both f and g often have some kind of symmetry around 0, **openConv** deals only with that case for now.
+Since both f and g often have some kind of symmetry around 0, **openConv** deals only with that case.

 It is fairly common to use directly the discrete convolution to approximate the convolution integral, often with smaller improvements like using trapezoidal rule instead of rectangle rule as above.
 This yields usually neither good order of convergence